Noel Chiappa: Career

-Chiappa started work on the multiprotocol Proteon router in 1980 router.
+Chiappa started work on MIT's multi-protocol Chaosnet router in 1980.
+This code routed Chaosnet and IP packets independently.
+It was later licensed to Proteon and formed the basis of their first multi-protocol router product.

 Chiappa designed the original version of Trivial File Transfer Protocol (TFTP).
 He is acknowledged in several other RFC's, such as RFC-826, RFC-919, RFC-950 and others.
 He has worked extensively on the Locator/Identifier Separation Protocol (LISP).
 In 1992, Chiappa was also credited for fixing the "Sorcerer's Apprentice" protocol bug as well as other document problems.

 Chiappa is listed on the "Birth of the Internet" plaque at the entrance to the Gates Computer Science Building, Stanford.
 He served as the first Internet Area Director on the Internet Engineering Steering Group, from 1989 to 1992.

-From 2012, Chiappa was working on long-term issues in both the Internet Research Task Force and Internet Engineering Task Force and its predecessors; he served as the initial Area Director for Internet Services of the Internet Engineering Steering Group from 1987-1992.
+From 2012, Chiappa was working on long-term issues in both the Internet Research Task Force and Internet Engineering Task Force and its predecessors; he served as the initial Area Director for Internet Services of the Internet Engineering Steering Group from 1987 to 1992.

-He was also involved in the development of the IPv6, objecting to the IPng selection process.
+He was also involved in the development of IPv6, objecting to the IPng selection process.